 Internships and cooperative education opportunities provide valuable work experiences.
 These experiences assist students with career planning, provide education not offered in campus course work, and often lead to useful professional contacts.
-Travel courses offered during winter and spring breaks explore community-based sustainable development and nature-based travel in Costa Rica, among other destinations.
+Service-learning in courses such as outdoor recreation planning, landscape design, and others, provide real world, hands-on projects and interaction with community partners.
+An optional semester study abroad in Costa Rica offers students the opportunity to explore community-based sustainable development and nature-based travel.
 While there, students engage in service-learning projects in remote communities.

 Learn more about internship, career, service-learning, research, and study abroad opportunities through our Office of Experiential Learning and our in-house Career Counselor & Internship Coordinator.